ztyyLV/web-twain-docs/info/api/Addon_Camera.md

                },{……}]
         },

-       autoScan?: {   //Only applicable to video scanning.
+       autoScan?:{   //Only applicable to video scanning.
 	  visibility?: boolean,     //Whether to display the automatic scan icon.
 The default value is true. enableAutoScan?: boolean, //Whether to enable automatic scan.
 The default value is false.
         },

-       autoDetect?: {  //Only applicable to video scanning.
+       autoDetect?:{  //Only applicable to video scanning.
 	 visibility?: boolean,         //Whether to display the automatic border detection icon.
 The default value is true. enableAutoDetect?: boolean,   //Whether to enable automatic border detection.
 The default value is false.
          acceptedPolygonConfidence:80,  //The default value is 80.